 1. Hot dogs

-This food is round and could potentially get stuck in a throat.
-Be sure to chop into smaller pieces.
+This food is round and could potentially get stuck in a throat when sliced and served in rounds.
+Be sure to chop into smaller pieces—at least cut each round slice in half and possibly in half again.

 2. Whole nuts